-Join Brandon Rich for an in-depth discussion in this video Exercise files, part of Amazon Web Services: Storage and Data Management.
+Join Brandon Rich for an in-depth discussion in this video Exercise files, part of AWS: Storage and Data Management.

 - [Instructor] If you have access to the exercise files for this course, you can download them to your desktop, as I've done here.
 Inside, you'll find files by chapter.
 Chapter two is mostly data files for use with S3.
 This JSON template will come in handy when we want to set a policy for an SNS topic to enable notifications.
 In chapter four, we have some sample SQL to set up a database and some JSON to create DynamoDB objects.
 Finally, in chapter six, we have a data file in CSV format and a Python script that we'll edit for AWS Glue.